frePPLe/frepple/doc/user-guide/model-reference/distribution-orders.rst

   | The minimum part cost threshold used to trigger a rebalancing.
 Parts with cost below the threshold will not be rebalanced.

 - | *REBALANCING _TOTAL_COST_THRESHOLD*:
   | The minimum total cost threshold to trigger a rebalancing (equals to rebalanced qty multiplied by item price).
     Rebalancing requests with total cost below the threshold will not be created.

 - | *REBALANCING _BURNOUT_THRESHOLD*:
   | The minimum time to "burn up" excess inventory (compared to forecast) that can be rebalanced (in periods).
     If the "burn out" period (Excess Quantity/Forecast) is less than the threshold, the rebalancing will not occur.
     (E.g : If the rebalanced quantity corresponds to less than 3 months of forecast at the destination location, do not perform rebalancing).

-**Fields**

 ================ ================= =================================================================================================================================
 Field            Type              Description